liismaiil/institut-ihmy-share/README.md

 ## Customizing

-You can start editing this repository  by modifying the files in the `/src` folder.
-The site will auto-update as you edit these files.
+You can start editing this repository  by modifying the files in the `/pages/docs` folder. feel free to copy one file and modify it , it s a regular markdown file, you can add link in the side bar by adding an entry to constants file in `/src/components` repository.

-## Global search

-This template includes a global search ,you can adjust the search parameters by editing the `/src/markdoc/search.mjs` file.